SumiSastri/google-firebase-and-react/docs/index.md

 # Home

-This is a firebase app
+This is a Google Firebase App using V9 and React on the front end.